tanhl30/HE4045_Project/README.md

 1. Download Git at https://git-scm.com/downloads
 2. Download GitBash at https://gitforwindows.org/
 3. Download VScode at https://code.visualstudio.com/download, or you can use your preferred IDE and terminal.
+4. Because our source data file is too big, we need to install https://git-lfs.com/.
+Once it is installed, initialize it at your terminal `git lfs install`
-4. For the first time, you should clone the existing repository to your local machine.
+5. For the first time, you should clone the existing repository to your local machine.
 On your terminal:

     ```bash
     git clone https://github.com/tanhl30/HE4045_Project.git
     ```

-5. Change directory to the project folder and start working:
+6. Change directory to the project folder and start working:

     ```bash
     cd HE4045_Project